Updated October 24, 2019

 Doctors, Hospitals and Other Providers Can Demand Money Up Front

 The statistics above and the increasing bad debt for medical costs

 are causing more doctors and facilities to ask for or demand up-front payments before they provide significant medical care.

 For non-emergency care—and even marginally urgent care—some medical providers are now requesting payment

 prior to care, even in some cases while patients are on gurneys outside operating rooms.

 have implemented pre-service collections, according to executive director and general manager of The Advisory Board’s Revenue Cycle Solutions.
 About 5 to 10 years ago, only a small number of hospitals were using this process.

 Most Health Insurance Plans Now Have High Deductibles

-Whether you have health insurance through your employer or you purchase individual health insurance on or off the Affordable Care Act (ACA) exchange, high deductibles are a fact of life now.
-And, that’s not likely to change, at least for the near future.
+Whether you have health insurance through your employer or you purchase individual health insurance on or off the Affordable Care Act (ACA) exchange

 - 25 percent of companies surveyed are already using full replacement high deductible health plans (HDHPs).
 Full replacement means that HDHPs are the only health plans offered.